TechGrounds-Cloud8/cloud8-Killian97/assignments answers/LNX-06/LNX-06 Answer.md

 # Processes
-Install tellnet, find information about tellnet on your machine and close tellnet
+Install telnet, find information about tellnet on your machine and close tellnet

 ## Key terminology
  -